corda/corda-docs-portal/content/en/docs/corda-enterprise/4.5/node/setup/corda-configuration-fields.md

 This acts as a human-readable alias to the node's public key and can be used with the network map to look up the node's info.
 This is the name that is used in the node's certificates (either when requesting them from the doorman, or when auto-generating them in dev mode).
 At runtime, Corda checks whether this name matches the name in the node's certificates.
+The name must be a valid X.500 distinguished name, as per the [node naming constraints](node-naming.md).

 *Default:* not defined